Paddle Board Weight Limits Explained: What You Need to Know

 How Are Paddle Board Weight Limits Determined?

-Manufacturers determine weight limits based on factors like:
+Manufacturers determine weight limits based on:

 -